A Smoluchowski equation for a sheared suspension of frictionally interacting rods: Dissipation Functions and Smoluchowski Equations

 where $\tilde{U} = \kbT \ln{\psi} + U\left(\hat{\vec{u}}^i \right)$ is the combination of Brownian and mean field excluded volume potentials, $\tens{D} = 1/2\left(\nabla \vec{v} + \nabla \vec{v}^{\text{T}}\right)$ is the symmetric velocity gradient tensor, $\bar{\rho}$ is the mean particle density, and $\vec{\omega}_{0}$ is defined by Eq.~\ref{flow-omega}.
 The total Rayleighian to minimize is given by Eq.~\ref{gen-tot-ray}, which is the sum of ${\cal R}_0$ and the dissipation from lubricated and solid frictional contacts:

-Finally, we follow Wyart and Cates \cite{wyartcates} and presume that some fraction $\Theta$ of the $\langle c \rangle$ contacts are solid and the remaining fraction $1-\Theta$ are lubricated. $\Theta$ is in principle a function of $p\equiv P/P^{*}$, where $P$ is the pressure and a characteristic pressure $P^{*}\sim F_N$ is set by the rod-rod interactions (such as the pressure at which lubrication films break down), which is related to the average contact force $|F_{\text{N}}|$ between rods.
-We assume that $\Theta$ has the following limiting behavior:
+Finally, we follow Wyart and Cates \cite{wyartcates} and presume that some fraction $\Theta$ of the $\langle c \rangle$ contacts are solid and the remaining fraction $1-\Theta$ are lubricated.
+The function $\Theta$ depends on the ratio of the typical normal force $|F_N|$ to a characteristic force $F^{\ast}$ required to break the lubrication film\footnote{Note the implication of Eq.~\ref{press-def} that $\vec{F}_{N} = \vec{F}_{N}(\boldsymbol{\sigma})$, introducing a self-consistency in determining $\boldsymbol{\sigma}$, given Eq.~\ref{sig_main_fric}}.
+We then assume that the average normal force is proportional to the fluid pressure $P$:

+where $A_{c}$ is the cross-sectional area per contact.
+Hence, we assume $\Theta$ is a function of the reduced pressure $p\equiv P/P^{\ast}$, where the characteristic pressure $P^{*}$ is given by